-For me, the name Aurora Borealis conjures images of a cathedral of light in the sky; a shimmering, swaying, ethereal dance among the stars.
-And now, so will the name Steve.
+For many, the name Aurora Borealis conjures images of a cathedral of light in the sky; a shimmering, swaying, ethereal dance among the stars.
+And hopefully now, thanks to a group of citizen scientists, so will the name Steve.

 That’s the name that has been unceremoniously given to a spectacular celestial phenomenon that astronomers are still scratching their heads over.